frichter/ore/docs/run_ore.rst

     tabix -p bed test.bed.gz

-Normalize_ the VCF using :code:`bcftools norm`_.
+Normalize_ the VCF using `bcftools norm`_.
 Standardize every allele into its most parsimonious and left aligned form (so that appropriate allele frequencies can be obtained from population databases)

 .. code-block:: bash